 She was diagnosed with lung tuberculosis as a child and developed a severe scoliosis after that.
 In 1979, she started with yoga and macrobiotics and this way of living helped her to live life much more fully.

-She is the driving motor behind the school in the UK and the restaurant in Belgium.
+She is the driving motor behind Avalonhoeve holistic centre and cooking academy in Belgium.
 Her knowledge and charismatic personality inspires people.
 She runs two summer weeks, every year in Belgium for advanced students and beginners.